 1.1.
 Modeling the Residual

-In order to obtain a better data-driven residual representation, the residual y[a,b] resulting from the discussed measures is compared to its characteristic distribution as determined from training data.
+In order to obtain a probabilistic model of the residual,, the characteristic distribution of the residual y[a,b] is computed from training data.
 For instance, we have modeled the tracking error in the Middleburry dataset using a single Gaussian, a Gaussian Mixture Model, and Kernel Density Estimation (KDE).
 In order to select the most appropriate model, we divided our dataset into two sets for training and testing.
 The training data is used in the model learning, and then the model response against the testing data is compared the actual groundtruth response using the sum of squared error (SSE).
 Figure 1 illustrates the obtained results.
 In our experiments, we found that even as simple as a single Gaussian is appropriate for modeling the error, and that the SSE decreases with increasing the number of Gaussian components, while being generally close to the SSE obtained when using the KDE.
 In our framework, we use a single Gaussian component in order to avoid over-fitting.
 Given the error model(eg.), the residual is represented as , which is consequently used to compute cost as in equation (10*).

 *from the full paper document